creativogee/nest-cron-manager/README.md

     CacheModule,
     UserModule,
     // Be mindful of circular dependencies for modules
-    // which import the CronMangerModule
+    // which import the CronManagerModule
     forwardRef(() => ProductModule),
   ],
   providers: [